Work Breakdown Structure

 The first task to develop the WBS is to review the project scope with stakeholders to guarantee that is correct and all the objectives are there.
 Then the project manager should translate the scope into deliverables and then those deliverables on work packages.
 Moreover, these deliverables and work packages should be as transparent as possible.
 Furthermore, noting should be hidden.

 The project manager should represent all deliverables and work packages in a document, graphic, or template.
 Moreover, the more visual this tool is, the better.
-For example, a look-like tree template can be the perfect solution.
+For example, a look-like tree template can be the perfect solution, or even a mind-mapping.

 After all deliverables are divided into smaller deliverables and then those smaller deliverables into work packages, the project manager can allocate them to a person, department, organization, supplier, or another stakeholder that has the knowledge to deliver the work package.